There are times of great joy in life, such as the birth of a new child, or a wedding, there are also sadder times, such as the funeral of a loved one.

 Having seen us and talked with us if you decide that bringing you would like to bring your child for Christening then you can attend the church on any Tuesday evening 6:30-7:00pm when someone will be able to explain the process to you.

-Christenings usually take place on the third Sunday of each month at 12:30pm, just after the main morning service.
+Christenings usually take place on the second Sunday of each month at 12:30pm, just after the main morning service.
 After the christening you along with your child will then be welcomed by the whole of the church family at our next all-age service.
 This will usually be on the first Sunday of the following month.

 Some really helpful additional information about Christening, especially about the requirements, roles and responsibilities of godparents, can be found here.